syedsaqibali/crispy/README.md

 (It's value can be an empty string, but the column cannot be omitted altogether)
 - Transform strings do not contain `${...}` other than where variable substitution is expected.
 These special characters cannot be escaped.
 - The number of columns in any row of the input file can not exceed the number of columns in that file's header.
-- The input data file and configuration file do not contain malicious code.
+- The input and configuration files do not contain malicious code.

 ## Possible Next Steps:
 - Add other input and output classes.
 For example reading and writing to a database seems like an obvious use case.
-- Create a special-purpose grammar that can be used to define the transforms instead of python expressions that need to be `eval()`ed.
+- Create a special-purpose grammar that can be used to define the transforms in the configuration file instead of python expressions that need to be
+`eval()`ed.
 - Implement error recovery so that if errors are found in input data, we attempt to correct (within reason) the wrong values instead of rejecting the entire record